To those of you already using social media holidays in your social media marketing plan, we salute you!

 Family Day or International Day of Families is a special day dedicated to families around the world.

-On February 15th, we suggest you create content that can be enjoyed by all members of the family.
+- Content that can be enjoyed by all members of the family

-For example, you might want to create a checklist all families can use for indoor or outdoor activities together.
+- A checklist all families can use for indoor or outdoor activities together

-Alternatively, you can simply create content that highlights the importance of loving and being loved.
+- Content that highlights the importance of loving and being loved

 February 17: Random Acts of Kindness Day #RandomActsOfKindnessDay